ExNihilo20/CS-320-Portfolio/README.md

 - The contact service shall be able to delete contacts per contact ID.

 - The contact service shall be able to update contact fields per contact ID.
 The following fields are updatable:
   - `firstName`
   - `lastName`
   - `Number`
+  - `Address`

+### Contact Service Test Requirements

+- The contact service test class shall verify the ability to add contacts with a unique ID.

+- The contact service test class shall verify the ability to delete contacts per contact ID.

+- The contact service test class shall verify that ability to update contact fields per contact ID.
+Test shall verify that the following fields are updatable:
+  - `firstName`
+  - `lastName`
+  - `Number`